Today (American TV program): Today's Take

 With the change, traditional news segments at the beginning of the hour were abandoned in favor of a topical "host chat" format similar to the opening segment of the succeeding fourth hour of the program (with the only difference being that top general news events are discussed somewhat more often, in addition to featuring topical discussions on offbeat and pop culture-related stories and periodic clips from television programs aired the previous night and viral video).
 Instead, the news segment (titled News with Natalie, anchored by Morales, and alternately titled Today's News on days when Morales was off) was featured prior to the local update cutaways near the end of the first half-hour; national weather segments are also retained following the host chat segments in both half-hours.
 Beginning in May 2015, the News with Natalie/Today's News segment moved to 9:30 a.m. and the national weather segment to follow and the host chat at 9:30 a.m. was discontinued.

 On August 22, 2016, both Morales and Geist left Today's Take and former Access Hollywood host Billy Bush officially joined the set.
-Bush was later suspended and eventually fired from the segment as well as the program following Donald Trump Access Hollywood tape during U.S. Republican and presidential candidate Donald Trump's campaign in October 2016.
+Bush was later suspended and eventually fired from the segment as well as the program following the Donald Trump Access Hollywood tape controversy during Donald Trump's 2016 presidential campaign.

 On February 1, 2017, Hall left Today's Take.
 Weekend co-anchor Sheinelle Jones and weekend meteorologist Dylan Dreyer filled in as co-hosts alongside Roker until a new morning lineup began in the fall.

 Today's Take aired its final episode on September 22, 2017, and Megyn Kelly Today replaced it on September 25, 2017.